crmlatte/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAssist is a **desktop application** for Teaching Assistants (TAs) from School of Computing to easily track and manage student information.
+TAssist is a **desktop application** for Teaching Assistants (TAs) from NUS School of Computing to easily track and manage student information.
 It is optimized for use via a **Command Line Interface** (CLI), complemented by a user-friendly Graphical User Interface (GUI).
 If you can type fast, TAssist helps you complete student management tasks more quickly than traditional GUI-based apps.

 * Table of Contents
 {:toc}